-Ankle Brachial index is a quick, noninvasive way to check for peripheral artery disease (PAD).
+Ankle Brachial Index is a quick, noninvasive way to check for peripheral artery disease (PAD).

 This examination can determine if a more comprehensive arterial duplex ultrasound is indicated.

 The ankle brachial index test compares the blood pressure measured at your ankle with blood pressure in your arm.
 The patient is placed in a supine position and blood pressure cuffs are placed on the arms and at the ankles.
 Blood pressures are taken at the arm and ankle and divided to produce a ration.
-Normal ABI range from 1.0 to 1.4, a value of below 0.9 is considered diagnostic of PAD and values less than 0.5 suggest severe PAD The abnormal ABI value indicate a narrowing between the aorta and the ankle and is duplex scan of the arteries is indicated.
+Normal ABI range from 1.0 to 1.4, a value of below 0.9 is considered diagnostic of PAD, and values less than 0.5 suggest severe PAD The abnormal ABI value indicate a narrowing between the aorta and the ankle and is a duplex scan of the arteries is indicated.

 The major cardiovascular societies advise measuring an ABI in every smoker over 50 and all patients over 70.
 Your doctor may recommend an ankle brachial index if you have leg pain or numbness with walking, diminished or absent pulses at the ankles, or risk factors for PAD such as the history of tobacco use, diabetes, high blood pressure or high cholesterol.